OCI-Clearlab/Secure-IoT/README.md

 ### SPIRE Deployment

+** JJP- So, what do we do with the cloud LB IP address?
+Do we put it in the .yaml file?
+If we use it in a later step, tell the user here. **

 1. Cloud side LB IP of spire server will be needed in order to configure federation with edge side.

     ```